0WN463/wellspring/ordinary_differential_equations/laplace_transform.md

 ```

 Indeed, our equation does describe how the medicine changes over time, even accounting for the injection.
-Note that is would be rather difficult to derive without the Laplace transform as we would be dealing with the discontinuity due to the injection.
+Note that this would be rather difficult to derive without the Laplace transform as we would be dealing with the discontinuity due to the injection.